 Body Dysmorphic Disorder

-Onset of BDD often begins in adolescence but may also develop during childhood.
-BDD may not be apparent until several years after the initial onset because of the embarrassment associated with one’s physical appearance concerns and the reluctance to reveal BDD symptoms to others.
-Onset may be sudden or more gradual, and BDD often lasts over a long period of time with some waxing and waning of symptom severity.
-BDD can get worse as a person ages.
+Onset of BDD may occur in childhood but often begins in adolescence.
+BDD may not be apparent until several years after the initial onset because of the embarrassment associated with one’s physical appearance and the reluctance to reveal BDD symptoms to others.
+Onset may be sudden or gradual, and BDD symptoms often last a long period of time with variations in severity and course.

 BDD can be treated using the same techniques used to treat OCD and other obsessive-compulsive spectrum disorders.
 A form of Cognitive-Behavioral Therapy (CBT) known as Cognitive Restructuring can be used to challenge the person’s faulty beliefs about their appearance.
-In addition, Exposure and Response Prevention (E/RP), which is also a form of CBT, is an important part of the treatment.
-Typical exposures for someone with BDD would involve allowing others to see all or part of one’s perceived flaw while refraining from any rituals (mirror checking, reassurance seeking, etc.).
-People with BDD also often are prescribed the type of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
+In addition, Exposure and Response Prevention (E/RP) is an important part of the treatment.
+Treatment may also include prescribed antidepressants known as selective serotonin reuptake inhibitors (SSRIs).